UCL-CCS/EasyVVUQ/docs/basic_tutorial.rst

                                          target_filename=input_filename)

 .. note:: The tags in the template here use the default $ delimiter.
-          Different delimiters can be specidied using the `delimeter` keyword.
+          Different delimiters can be specified using the `delimeter` keyword.

 The output of *gauss* is a CSV format files, so we use a *Decoder* called *SimpleCSV*.
 This requires us to specify the file to be read, the location of the header (line 0)